MultiSafepay/docs/content/payments/about-payments/evaluating-uncleared-transactions.md

 Transactions that score 6 to 8 you can accept or decline yourself in MultiSafepay account following the steps below.

-Transactions that score 8 or above can can only be approved by MultiSafepay.
+Transactions that score 8 or above can only be approved by MultiSafepay.
 For help with evaluating potential risks or fraud indicators, and professional advice, email the Risk Team at <risk@multisafepay.com>

 The final decision to authorize or decline transactions lies with you.
 MultiSafepay is not responsible nor liable for any damage after you authorize a payment.